 To help pay for NYU, Miller taught at a Manhattan public school where she saw first-hand how underprivileged students struggled to compete.
 That experience, coupled with years of working in Hollywood’s predominantly white male culture, led her to found the non-profit program Film2Future.

 Barrett Garese has worked at the intersection of technology and entertainment for more than a decade.
-He is currently the Chief Strategy Officer of Everybody At Once, a groundbreaking social agency that focuses on audience development and social media strategy.
-Prior to EA1, Barrett worked with and advised startups, major studios, Congressional Commissions, and US Defense and Intelligence agencies on new and cutting edge technologies such as augmented reality, streaming media, artificial intelligence, and machine learning.
+Barrett has worked with and advised startups, major studios, and production companies on new and cutting edge technologies such as augmented reality, streaming media, artificial intelligence, and machine learning.
 He began his career in United Talent Agency’s mailroom, and within two years had become a founding agent of UTA’s new online division - the first major talent agency division devoted exclusively to identifying and monetizing online content.
 His hobbies include travel, writing, and perpetually seeking the perfect 3-2 downshift.

 Renowned talent agent Iris Grossman is currently with Echo Lake Entertainment, a management and production company, which has produced such films as TRUTH, NEBRASKA, and AWAY FROM HER.
 Formerly a top agent with Paradigm, she continues working with several of her longtime Paradigm clients.